thegreatmihai/God-ful/README.md

 ## Features

 - Removes the 4-god boon limit.
-- Nothing else is touched: no reward duplication, no shop changes, no trait-replacement changes.
+- Nothing else is touched.
 - Toggle on/off from ReturnOfModding's in-game mod config menu, or by editing the config file.
 Takes effect immediately -- no restart required.

 ## Requirements